换心术 The Art of Swapping Hearts

 2019 marks the founding episodes of Project BB+, Year 01 in the bilateral workshops in Dali and Birach.
 At the Dali workshop in the beginning of March, Paper Tiger has invited Professor Martin Gruber from Ernst Busch Theatre Academy for his Talmi-Methode® training.
 The past workshop was an experiment away from central metropoles.
 A cache space that is both new and remote is attempted and will be developed.
 Paper-Tiger-Rehearsal workshop this September resonates with the Dali workshop.
 In the future, the bilateral workshop between Dali and Birach will possibly grow into a long-term international performance training programme, or a mobile Paper Tiger academy.

-Birach is an old farm house, that has been transformed into a place for workshops and rehearsals, a guesthouse in the middle of a beautiful landscape, surrounded by forest, grass, hills, in the countryside not far away from the city of Munich.
-For more than 30 years, Martin Gruber has made this place his dojo for performance, for physical movement studies and research.
-Slipping out of the existing knowledge of ‘performance’, he created his Talmi-Methode®.
-Apart from serving Martin’s work, the workstation has also served as a liberal habitat for many international theatre makers.
+Birach was an old farm house.
+It has been transformed into a place for creative experiments, martial arts training and a place of hospitality, in the middle of a beautiful landscape, surrounded by forests, farms, hills, in the countryside connected from the city of Munich.
+For more than 30 years, Martin Gruber has made this place his dojo for performance, for movement studies and artistic research.
+Slipping out of the existing knowledge of ‘performance’, he created Talmi-Methode®.
+Apart from serving Martin’s work, the workstation has also served as a liberal habitat for international theatre makers.
 In 2017 the team of Paper Tiger’s 500 Meters took residence here.
-Birach has become one of the stations that accommodate Paper Tiger’s mobile work.
-Workstation Birach is equipped with one bigger and one smaller rehearsal/training spaces, plus an abundance of outdoor space.
-Some 20 people can be accommodated.
+Birach is part of an international artist network.
+Kunstbetrieb Birach is equipped with one bigger and one smaller rehearsal/training spaces, plus an abundance of outdoor space.
+20+ people can be accommodated.

 About Paper Tiger